 - Think about what content you can provide that will make their job easier

-- Appoint someone to act as community manager that understands how to use gamification to promote engagement
+- Appoint someone who understands gamification to act as community manager to promote engagement

 - Design, implement, and then optimize the hub